Johnny Weir: 2003–2004 season

 Weir came into the 2004 U.S. Nationals in Atlanta with "something to prove".
 He came in first place, the first to do so by qualifying at sectionals since Rudy Galindo in 1996.
 It was his first national title.
 He was also the youngest male skater, at the age of 19, to win the U.S. Nationals since Todd Eldredge won in 1991, also at the age of 19.
 Weir's short program was not the most difficult, but he had "a clean and elegant skate" with a triple Lutz-triple toe combination, a triple Axel, and a triple flip, all landed successfully.
 He was in first place after the short program, with marks ranging from 4.9 to 5.8.
 He also won the free skate, even though he did not include a quadruple jump.
 Skating last, his program was "elegant yet loaded with solid jumps", including eight triple jumps and two combination jumps: a triple Axel-triple toe and his triple Lutz-triple toe.
 After completing his free skate, Weir kissed his hand and pounded the ice with it as the audience gave him a standing ovation; he stated, "I was very thankful at that point, and I was thanking the ice in Atlanta for letting me do my best".
-His scores ranged from 5.8 to 6.0, which included seven 5.9s for technical merit and a 6.0 for presentation, the first perfect score earned by a man at U.S. Nationals since Weiss earned one in 2000; all but two judges placed Weir in first place.
+His scores ranged from 5.8 to 6.0, which included seven 5.9s for technical merit and a 6.0 for presentation, the first perfect score earned by a man at U.S. Nationals since Michael Weiss earned one in 2000; all but two judges placed Weir in first place.
 Weir also stated, about his performance: "It was a cool feeling to be written off and then come back to show them what I am made of...I hope I shut up everyone who counted me out".

 U.S. Figure Skating named Weir to the U.S. World Championships team.
 He came in fifth place; teammate Michael Weiss came in sixth.
 Weir opened his short program with a triple Lutz-triple toe loop combination, followed by a triple Axel and a triple flip, earning marks ranging from 5.0 to 5.7.
 Neither Weir nor Weiss completed quadruple jumps in their free skating programs, whereas the top four placements all performed quads in theirs.
 It was the first time since 1994 that no American male won medals at the World Championships.
 Weir, however, came back from seventh place after the short program by completing eight "elegant triples" in his long program, like he had done at U.S. Nationals.
 His technical scores ranged from 5.3 to 5.7 and his presentation scores were as high as 5.8.